abstractacres/abstractacres.github.io/about.md

 ---

 Hello!
 Welcome!
 My name is Christian.
 I am a patio gardener and student of engineering.
-This is a open journal about the role of information and communication technologies in the cultivation of plants and animals.
+Abstract Acres is a blog that uses ideas and tools from multiple disciplines (ie. math, chemistry, physics, ecology, ICS) to explore problems in agriculture globally.